-Bicycles must be parked in the racks provided in the east patio.
+Bicycles must be parked in the racks provided.
 Students leaving the school campus on bicycles must come to a complete stop when entering the city streets.
-The school is not responsible for damage or theft of parts while bicycles are parked in the racks.
+The school is not responsible for damage or theft of parts while bicycles are parked in the racks..